 3122 Information Systems Lec.
 3 Lab.
 0 Cr.
 3

 Prerequisite: a grade of "C" or higher in ACCT

 2101 and CMIS 1150.
 Analysis and design of

 standard accounting systems; emphasis on

 computerized systems and internal control issues.

+Offered SP.

 ACCT Tax Accounting I Lec.
 3 Lab.
 0 Cr.
-3

-3221 Prerequisite: a grade of "C" or higher in ACCT 2001; and admission to the Business Administration Program or permission of the chair of the Department of Business Administration.
+3 3221 Prerequisite: a grade of "C" or higher in ACCT 2001.
 Fundamentals of federal income taxation with respect to individuals and other entities, income inclusions and exclusions, and statutory deductions in arriving at tax liability.
+Offered FA.

 ACCT Advanced Accounting Lec.
 3 Lab.
 0 Cr.
 3 4022 Prerequisite: a grade of "C" or higher in ACCT 3021.
 Completion of the core financial accounting sequence: business combinations; consolidated financial statement; segment reporting; foreign operations; and Securities and Exchange Commission procedures.
+Offered SP.